 Our preparations for Chrome 80

-There are changes in the 4 February 2020 update to the Google Chrome browser that may impact elearning content viewed on Chrome.
+The changes originally slated for the 4 February 2020 update to the Google Chrome browser may impact elearning content viewed on Chrome.
 There will be no impact on other browsers, such as Firefox, Safari, or Internet Explorer.
 We proactively patched our systems in October 2019 and have been working with our publishers and Learning Management System (LMS) partners to ensure a smooth transition.

 Since releasing the patch, our testing has revealed no negative impact on OpenSesame content, and the OpenSesame player is performing as expected.